 These dietary patterns can help with diabetes prevention.
 They can also reduce the risk of heart disease and stroke.

 While these dietary patterns are all slightly unique, they have a few factors in common.
-All of the diets listed above are mostly plant-based.
-This means that they include a variety of fruits, vegetables, whole grains, nuts and seeds, and legumes.
+All diets listed above are mostly plant-based.
+This means that they include a variety of fruits, vegetables, whole grains, nuts, and seeds and legumes.
 These dietary patterns also recommend including more whole and unprocessed foods and less highly processed foods.

 Canada’s Food Guide3 can help you achieve this healthy way of eating.
 The Food Guide promotes having:

 - 1/2 a plate of vegetables and fruit,

-- 1/4 plate of whole grains such as brown rice, whole grain pasta, breads and cereal, barley and whole grain oats; and
+- 1/4 plate of whole grains such as brown rice, whole grain pasta, breads, and cereal, and whole grain oats,

 - 1/4 plate of protein with an emphasis on plant proteins including nuts and seeds, legumes, and soy protein.

-What’s the best diet for managing diabetes after it’s diagnosed?
+What’s the best diet for managing diabetes after a diagnosis?